kevinguebert/kevinguebert.github.io/_posts/2018-01-09-look-then-leap.md

 ---
 Next time you are making a decision over a large amount of data and you are trying to decide the "best", it may be worth it to consider this algorithm!

+--
+Have any questions or comments?
+Let me know in the comments below.